JuBiotech/peak-performance/paper/paper.md

 The advantage of this approach is the complete integration of all relevant parameters – i.e. baseline, peak area and height, mean, signal-to-noise ratio etc. – into one single model through which all parameters are estimated simultaneously.
 Furthermore, Bayesian inference comes with uncertainty quantification for all peak model parameters, and thus does not merely yield a point estimate as would commonly be the case.
 It also grants access to novel metrics for avoiding false positives and negatives by rejecting signals where a) a convergence criterion of the peak fitting procedure was not fulfilled or b) the uncertainty of the estimated parameters exceeded a user-defined threshold.
-By employing peak fitting to uncover peak parameters – most importantly the area –, this approach thus differs from recent applications of Bayesian statistics to chromatographic peak data which e.g. focussed on peak detection [@vivo2012bayesian; @woldegebriel2015probabilistic], method optimization [@wiczling2016much] and simulations of chromatography [@briskot2019prediction; @yamamoto2021uncertainty].
+By employing peak fitting to uncover peak parameters – most importantly the area – this approach thus differs from recent applications of Bayesian statistics to chromatographic peak data which e.g. focussed on peak detection [@vivo2012bayesian; @woldegebriel2015probabilistic], method optimization [@wiczling2016much] and simulations of chromatography [@briskot2019prediction; @yamamoto2021uncertainty].
-The first studies to be published about this topic contain perhaps the technique most similar in spirit to the present one since functions made of an idealized peak shape and a noise term are fitted but beyond this common starting point the methodolody is quiet distinct [@kelly1971estimation; @kelly1971application].
+The first studies to be published about this topic contain perhaps the technique most similar in spirit to the present one since functions made of an idealized peak shape and a noise term are fitted but beyond this common starting point the methodology is quite distinct [@kelly1971estimation; @kelly1971application].

 # Materials and Methods
 ## Implementation